Scam alerts

 What you can do: To help you identify possible scams, please note that the CRA:

-If you have received a call and are not sure about the caller's true identity, you should not provide any personal information, including your telephone number.
-Given the fraudulent nature of the call, you should hang up and contact the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501, a national service jointly operated by the Royal Canadian Mounted Police (RCMP), the Ontario Provincial Police and the Competition Bureau.
+If you have received a call, email or text message and are not sure about the caller's true identity, you should not provide any personal information, including your telephone number.
+Given the fraudulent nature of the call, you should hang up and contact local law enforcement or the Canadian Anti-Fraud Centre (CAFC) at 1-888-495-8501, a national service jointly operated by the Royal Canadian Mounted Police (RCMP), the Ontario Provincial Police and the Competition Bureau.

 If you want to confirm the authenticity of the call, you can contact the CRA at 1-800-959-5525 for business-related accounts or 1-800-959-8281 for individual accounts.

-For any other unwanted calls, we encourage Canadians to file a complaint with the National Do Not Call List (DNCL) or call 1-866-580-DNCL (3625).
-You can help us investigate unwanted calls by providing as much information as possible, such as:
+For any unwanted telemarketing calls, we encourage Canadians to file a complaint with the National Do Not Call List (DNCL) or call 1-866-580-DNCL (3625).

 Calls claiming to be Google